DIY Website vs Professional What’s Best for Contractors?

 When Professional Makes Sense

 Professional makes sense when you want your website to work as hard as you do.
-When you’d rather spend your evenings resting than wrestling with a website builder.
+When you'd rather spend your evenings resting than wrestling with a website builder.
 When showing up on Google in Toronto, Vancouver, Calgary, or Halifax matters to your business.
+And when you want someone else handling the tech so you can focus on the work.

 Most trades contractors fall into this category.
-You didn’t start your business to become a web designer.
+You didn't start your business to become a web designer.
+You started it to do great work and build something.
+The website should be a tool that supports that — not a second job.

 The Bottom Line